Releases

 Bonus Chance

 DDP's Bonus Chance screen is incredibly bland.
-SMB2 merely used its title screen as the background, but anything's an improvement over DDP's design.
+SMB2 merely used its own title screen as the background, but anything is an improvement over DDP's design.
 The cool thing about DDP's bonus chance is that the vegetables change depending on what level you're in.
 This would've been neat to see in SMB2, but, oh well.

 Mariofied

-These are all the items and characters that were changed from DDP to SMB2.
-The enemies were not changed, except for boss of 5-3.
+These are all the items and characters that were redesigned for SMB2.
+The enemies were not changed, except for the boss of 5-3.

 The average-skilled brother, Imajin, was changed to Mario.